Halal Trading

 If the trader has little knowledge of what and how to trade, then to trade binaries would be a form of gambling, and not halal.

-On top of that, because each contract must have a winner and loser, this is arguably not halal.
-For not every party can profit or extract value from the trade.
+On top of that, because each contract must have a winner and a loser, this is arguably not halal.
+Not every party can profit or extract value from the trade.
 So, it’s worth noting that many consider binary options fundamentally haram.
+From a regulatory perspective, European authorities have also taken a hard line: ESMA introduced EU-wide measures prohibiting the marketing, distribution or sale of binary options to retail investors.

 Read more about Halal Binary Options